Ready to roll up our sleeves and lift up communities

 - Receive training in specialized areas like trial advocacy, dispute resolution, and evidence presentation in today’s high-tech courtrooms.

-Students are required to interview clients and witnesses, investigate facts, research applicable state and federal law, write pleadings and briefs, and conduct court proceedings from motion hearings to trials.
-They may represent their clients in district, superior, federal and bankruptcy courts.
+Students represent the rights of low-income individuals victimized by identity theft, unfair trade practices, small business disputes, predatory lending, auto fraud, bankruptcy, unfair sales practices, debt collectors, and other commercial issues.
+Students interview clients and witnesses, investigate facts, research applicable state and federal laws, write pleadings and briefs, and conduct court proceedings from motion hearings to full trials.

 The clinic is operated as a small law firm to familiarize students with many of the practice management systems used by firms throughout the country, including scheduling, conflicts checking, time and billing, case management, and specialized practice software.

-This clinic regularly accepts referrals from the New Hampshire Chapter of Lawyers for the Arts.
-Clinic clients include authors, artists, musicians, publishers, and individuals operating small businesses; or nonprofit organizations with issues pertaining to copyright and trademark registration and protection, licensing, small business transactions, as well as assistance forming and managing nonprofit corporations.
-This clinic assists clients with both adversarial and non-adversarial matters.
+This clinic regularly accepts referrals from the New Hampshire Chapter of Lawyers for the Arts, and assists clients with both adversarial and non-adversarial matters.